SplendidAlakey/Perfectly-Splendid/README.md

 The pack is possible to install with any launcher, however, I can only fully support 3 methods: Vanilla Launcher; CurseForge app; Prism Launcher.

-⚠ Warning ⚠ MultiMC users: at the time of writing this, MMC has a bug that prevents Narrator Library from working, breaking text-to-speech blocks from Supplementaries.
+⚠ Warning ⚠ MultiMC users: at the time of writing this, MMC has a bug, that prevents Narrator Library from working, breaking text-to-speech blocks from Supplementaries.
 Otherwise, MultiMC is fully supported, but you will have to use something else to download the mods.

 <details><summary>Using Prism Launcher (recommended):</summary>
 <p>

 1. Download and install Prism Launcher https://prismlauncher.org/download/
-2. Open Prism Launcher, right click anywhere and choose "Create instance"
+2. Open Prism Launcher, right-click anywhere and choose "Create instance"
 3. On the left side panel select "CurseForge", look up Perfectly Splendid and install it

 </p>